seanmtracey/w3id-middleware/README.md

 `NODE_ENV`

 If set to `development` the authorisation flow will be verbose. **This means logging out valid authentication information to the user** _do not use this in a production environment, lest you fall victim to a MITM attack!_

+## res.locals

+For convenience, the user ID of the IBM employee is accessible server side in `res.locals.w3id_userid`.